conor-mccaffrey/pands-project2021/README.md

     22. kaggle.com.
 How to do subplots - Iris Dataset. [online] Available at: https://www.kaggle.com/dcstang/how-to-do-subplots-iris-dataset [Accessed 27 Mar.
 2021].

     23. Moonbooks.org.
 (2020).
 How to increase the size of axes labels on a seaborn heatmap in python ? [online] Available at: https://moonbooks.org/Articles/How-to-increase-the-size-of-axes-labels-on-a-seaborn-heatmap-in-python-/ [Accessed 27 Mar.
 2021].

+    24. www.shanelynn.ie.
+Python Pandas iloc, loc, and ix for DataFrame selection. [online] Available at: https://www.shanelynn.ie/select-pandas-dataframe-rows-and-columns-using-iloc-loc-and-ix/ [Accessed 30 Mar.
+2021].

+    25. Like Geeks.
+(2019).
+Seaborn heatmap tutorial (Python Data Visualization) - Like Geeks. [online] Available at: https://likegeeks.com/seaborn-heatmap-tutorial/.
+[Accessed 30 Mar.
+2021].

+    26. GeeksforGeeks.
+(2020).
+How to increase the size of the annotations of a seaborn heatmap in Python? [online] Available at: https://www.geeksforgeeks.org/how-to-increase-the-size-of-the-annotations-of-a-seaborn-heatmap-in-python/ [Accessed 30 Mar.
+2021].